eclipse-xpanse/xpanse-website/docs/intro.md

 You need a OSC runtime:

-* use the runtime provided by a cloud provider supporting Open Services Cloud (the cloud provider already have the runtime and you can directly use the APIs)
+* use the runtime provided by a cloud provider supporting Open Services Cloud (the cloud provider already have the runtime, and you can directly use the APIs)
 * launch the runtime of your cloud infrastructure (on a VM or Kubernetes cluster for instance)
 * launch the runtime on your machine or cloud infrastructure.